Mike Pence Claims He Was Bitten By A Horse So Hard He Almost Passed Out, Farm Manager Says It Didn’t Happen

-Vice President claims that famed racehorse American Pharaoh, now retired and living out his days on a stud farm, once bit him so hard that he (Pence) “almost passed out.”
+Vice President Mike Pence claims that famed racehorse American Pharaoh, now retired and living out his days on a stud farm, once bit him so hard that he “almost passed out.”
 The farm manager says that’s not true.

-As The McClatchy News Group reports, back in 2018 Pence visited Kentucky to stump for Kentucky Republican Andy Barr, who at the time was running against former Marine fighter pilot Amy McGrath (Barr eventually won the race).
-While in The Bluegrass State, Pence stopped by Coolmore’s Ashford Stud farm, where 2015 Triple Crown winner American Pharaoh resides.
+As The McClatchy News Group reports, back in 2018 Pence visited Kentucky to stump for Kentucky Rep. Andy Barr.
+While in The Bluegrass State, Pence stopped by Coolmore’s Ashford Stud farm — at Barr’s invitation — to visit with the 2015 Triple Crown winner American Pharaoh.

 Speaking to a group of Republicans in Baltimore last week, Pence explained what happened.